20 Ideas For A Choose-Your-Own-Adventure Model of Learning

 - Students vote on their own materials.
 This is an easy way to implement peer review into your activities.
 Post student work to a class blog and allow students to vote on the best post.
 Or, a few times a semester, ask the class to vote on student portfolios.
 This is a great opportunity to get honest feedback and figure out the areas in which a student excels or could use some work.

 - Students choose a navigation strategy.
 After an introduction, present learners with a choice for learning about navigation before going on to perform specific tasks.
 Choices for the navigational introduction might be self-guided exploration or a guided tour, for example.

 - Lectures become interactive.
-A great project idea spearheaded by the Higher Education Academy in the UK, which involves interactive forum presentation as a new approach to learning and teaching, can be found here.
+A great project idea was spearheaded by the Higher Education Academy in the UK, which involves interactive forum presentation as a new approach to learning and teaching.

 - CYOA Apps.
 Passport and Passport Profile are two of six learning apps created by the Purdue Studio project.
 The apps can be used by instructors or students to enhance the traditional learning experience.
 “As students work through each task, they’re working toward an intended learning outcome.
 This creates a ‘choose your own adventure’ model for education in which students can determine their own paths for how to complete each task based on their own career trajectories or development interests,” says Kyle Bowen, director of Informatics at Purdue.

 - Spotlight tool from Knewton: Knewton is one of the world’s leading adaptive learning companies.
 It partners with pioneering learning companies, publishers, content providers, and educational institutions to enable personalization at massive scale.

 - The Claremont Colleges in California have undertaken an interesting project that involves mapping out the different paths colleges take in implementing the same literacy rubric.